Sign in

 Chief Operating Officer Anthony Mancini reported that DARZALEX's growth is driven by frontline use, where new patient share reached 53%.
 He noted that growth in frontline and second-line settings came at the expense of later lines.
 Chief Medical Officer Tahamtan Ahmadi described the fixed-duration debate as 'academic,' confirming that EPKINLY will be given for a fixed duration in combination studies due to higher efficacy.
 He emphasized that subcutaneous delivery is a more fundamental advantage, enabling treatment in more diverse healthcare settings.

-Yaron Werber's questions to Nuvation Bio Inc (NUVB) leadership
+Yaron Werber's questions to Nuvation Bio (NUVB) leadership

 Answer

-CEO David Hung reiterated that zero of the 70 new patients came from clinical trials and explained that the 50 US patients in the TRUST program will remain on the trial to collect long-term durability data.
-CFO Philippe Sauvage stated the $25 million milestone from their Japanese partner is expected to be recognized as revenue later in the year.
+CEO Dr. David Hung stated that zero of the 70 new patients were from clinical trials and that patients in the nTrust program will remain on trial to collect long-term durability data.
+CFO Philippe Sauvage explained that the $25 million milestone payment from their Japanese partner is expected to be recognized at once as revenue later in the year.

 Answer